aichemydev/testgold/docs/introduction.rst

    :alt: TestGold Dashboard Page

-The Dashboard provides an overview of the lifetime productivity improvements and test statistics.
-It tells you how much time you have saved , the total number of healing and suggestions etc.
+The Dashboard provides an overview of the improvements and test statistics.
+At a glance, it tells you how much time you have saved, the total number of tests healed and suggestions etc.